-Furthermore, the proposed OPA & ZBA will provide for site-specific development standards that will allow for the construction of two new apartment buildings (i.e. one residential complex) on an underutilized lot to support a more compact built form with modern architecture along the Mill Street which is currently in transition as a densification corridor (2.2.1 4. e).
+Furthermore, the proposed OPA & ZBA will provide for site-specific development standards that will allow for the construction of two new multiple-unit buildings (i.e. one residential complex) on an underutilized lot to support a more compact built form with modern architecture along Mill Street which is currently transitioning into a densification corridor which has become home to many high density developments (2.2.1 4. e).